ReScience-X/policies/WRITE.md

 The cover letter must include the following information:
 * the full names and affiliations of all authors, who must all have agreed to the submission;
-* the email address of the corresponding author;
+* the email address of the corresponding author, even though all correspondence is done through the submission portal;
 * the full reference to the original paper, including DOI if available;
 * a brief summary (500w max) of the submission;
 * a URL to an [OSF project](https://osf.io), and to its [registration](https://help.osf.io/hc/en-us/articles/360019930893) if it has been performed (preferred).
 This OSF project should be used to centralise access to all files, material, documents, and links to online repositories used in the work submitted;